gerardnico/git-x/doc/git-backup.md

 That's the easiest way to login.

-Note that AskPass or a helper may be used to pass the token as stated in the [doc](https://git-scm.com/docs/gitcredentials) but it's not yet implemented
+Note that AskPass or a helper may be used to pass the token as stated in the [doc](https://git-scm.com/docs/gitcredentials), but it's not yet implemented

-The `Personal Access Token` should not be used in a Basic Auth URL as this URL is stored
+The `Personal Access Token (PAT)` should not be used in a Basic Auth URL as this URL is stored
 ```
 https://user:$TOKEN/github.com/parent/repo
 ```